The 5 Stages of Insomnia

 Living in the aftermath

 When I lay down, I can never predict how many hours of sleep I might get that night.
-Five hours?
-Three, two maybe?
+5 hours?
+3, 2 maybe?
 It’s the dealer's choice and my brain is the dealer.
 Some days we’re in sync, and some days I want to stab myself in the eye.

 But nothing compares to the damage I cause the next day.
 Yelling, snarling, and short-tempered, my family walks around on eggshells trying to avoid my sleepless wrath.